weathersmm/InCheckUPDATE/content/_index.md

       <li>Enhanced Inclusivity: Seamlessly supports diverse teams and multilingual communities, strengthening relationships with our people, patients, and partners.</li>
     </ul>

-    <p>Nova gives your team the tools to communicate clearly and confidently, empowering them to perform at their best while reflecting your organization’s commitment to excellence, inclusivity, and care for our people, patients, and partners.</p>
+    <p>Nova gives your team the tools to communicate clearly and confidently, empowering them to perform at their best while reflecting your organization's commitment to excellence, inclusivity, and care for our people, patients, and partners.</p>

 faq_section: